gradrat/docs-ee/docs/design/tapeout.rst

 * Check DRC

     - All required DRC rules should pass
-    - Any waived DRC rules should be marked in a DRC waiver list and noted as to why the DRC rule is waived (`example <https://docs.google.com/spreadsheets/d/14WR3C4LZAJy3kOAlpGJr50J7Sr2TJML3L8LNtrF5k0o/edit#gid=0>`_)
+    - Any waived DRC rules should be marked in a DRC waiver list and noted as to why the DRC rule is waived

 * Check LVS